Julia Catherine Beckwith

-Julia Catherine Beckwith (March 10, 1796 – November 28, 1867) was credited as being Canada's first novelist.
+Julia Catherine Beckwith Hart (March 10, 1796 – November 28, 1867) is credited for being Canada's first Canadian-born fiction novelist and romance author.

 Early life

 Born in Fredericton, New Brunswick, she spent much of her early life in Nova Scotia and Quebec.
 Her mother Julie-Louise Le Brun, daughter of Jean Baptiste Le Brun de Duplessis, came from a wealthy French family who immigrated to Canada during the 17th and 18th century.
-Beckwith's father Nehemiah Beckwith (U. E. L.), was from New England and settled in New Brunswick in 1780, where he owned a successful ship building company.
+Hart's father Nehemiah Beckwith (U. E. L.), was from New England and settled in New Brunswick in 1780, where he owned a successful ship building company.
 It was through her travels to Quebec and Nova Scotia that she incorporated her experiences through her novels.
-Two years after Beckwith wrote her novel, her father died in a drowning accident and in 1820 and she was sent to live in Upper Canada (Kingston) with family where she would establish a boarding school for girls and meet and then marry George Henry Hart (between 1822–1824).
+Two years after Hart wrote her novel, her father died in a drowning accident and in 1820 and she was sent to live in Upper Canada (Kingston) with family where she would establish a boarding school for girls and meet and then marry George Henry Hart (between 1822 and 1824).

 Career

-Beckwith's mother had renounced her Roman Catholic faith and shared her husbands Methodist views, yet it was her mother's religious background that would provide the subject matter of Canada's first novel St Ursula's Covent (or The Nun of Canada) at the age of seventeen.
+Hart's mother had renounced her Roman Catholic faith and shared her husbands Methodist views, yet it was her mother's religious background that would provide the subject matter of Canada's first novel St Ursula's Convent (or The Nun of Canada) at the age of seventeen.

-It took nearly over ten years for Beckwith to find someone who would publish her work.
-In 1824, Hugh C. Thomson agreed to publish St. Ursula's Convent or, The Nun of Canada; Containing Scenes from Real Life, and as Beckwith wished, as an anonymous author.
+It took over ten years for Hart to find someone who would publish her work.
+In 1824, Hugh C. Thomson agreed to publish St. Ursula's Convent or, The Nun of Canada; Containing Scenes from Real Life, and as Hart wished, as an anonymous author.
 However, only 165 copies were made.
-After Beckwith's romantic novel was criticized as "too complicated", almost all copies were lost.
+After Hart's romantic novel was criticized as "too complicated", almost all copies were lost.